 The M.S.C.M. curriculum consists of 30 credit hours of graduate-level courses.
-Students have the following options:

-Thesis Option: Students must complete 24 credit hours of course work, as well as a 6-credit-hour master's thesis in a research topic agreed upon with their graduate advisor.
+Students must complete 24 credit hours of course work, as well as a 6-credit-hour master's thesis in a research topic agreed upon with their graduate advisor.
 A thesis defense will be presented before a committee of three professors, including the graduate advisor.
 To earn the required 6 credit hours toward the thesis, the student must enroll in two separate semesters in EICM 698 and EICM 699 (pass/fail courses).
-This option is recommended for students wishing to pursue doctoral studies.